conductor-sdk/conductor-python/README.md

 export CONDUCTOR_SERVER_URL=https://[cluster-name].orkesconductor.io/api
 ```

-- If you want to run the workflow on the Orkes Conductor Playground, set the Conductor Server variable as follow:
+- If you want to run the workflow on the Orkes Conductor Playground, set the Conductor Server variable as follows:

 ```shell
 export CONDUCTOR_SERVER_URL=https://play.orkes.io/api